joe7575/minecart/README.md

 Use Case
 --------
-The main use of the minecart is for item transport from mines, ideally by means of an automation mod like Signs Bot. https://github.com/joe7575/signs_bot
+The main use of the minecart is for item transport from mines to warehouses, ideally by means of an automation mod like Signs Bot. https://github.com/joe7575/signs_bot